 General signs and symptoms of hearing loss could include:

 Skin can change in many different ways as you age depending on your lifestyle, diet, family history and any other personal habits.
-The ways in which skin could change with aging include:
+The ways in which skin could change with ageing include:

 By the time someone turns 80 it is common for them to have lost as much as 2 inches in height as a result of changes in posture and compression of joints, spinal bones and spinal discs; even the gradual flattening of foot arches could contribute!